jacek-korzemski/rpg-character-manager/README.md

 ### Level one

-✔ Initial Layout in Astro / Svelte
+- ✔ Initial Layout in Astro / Svelte
-✔ Register / Login forms
+- ✔ Register / Login forms
-✔ Register / Login API communication
+- ✔ Register / Login API communication
-✔ Add a card form (at least one system)
+- ✔ Add a card form (at least one system)
-✔ Add a card API communiaction
+- ✔ Add a card API communiaction
-🛠 List cards
+- 🛠 List cards
-⚪ View single card
+- ⚪ View single card
-⚪ PDF export (at least one system)
+- ⚪ PDF export (at least one system)
-⚪ Remove Card
+- ⚪ Remove Card
-⚪ Edit card (mostyly API Communication)
+- ⚪ Edit card (mostly API Communication)

+### level one and a half

+- ⚪ Add basic suppor for at least 3 systems
+- ⚪ Audit some security, learn about it, try your best 💪

 ### Level two

-⚪ Create game room (in CI4)
+- ⚪ Create game room (in CI4)
-⚪ Join game room (new API with Websockets on Node - totally separate project) ⚪ Send rolls from player card to Websocket Game Room API ⚪ Include everything that I've forgot during making this list
+- ⚪ Join game room (new API with Websockets on Node - totally separate project)
+- ⚪ Send rolls from player card to Websocket Game Room API
+- ⚪ Include everything that I've forgot during making this list

 ## Backend - static Layer